-Catherine Powell is a fellow in the Women and Foreign Policy program at the Council on Foreign Relations.
-She has also been a professor at Fordham Law School since 2003, where she teaches international law, human rights, constitutional law, and comparative constitutional law.
-She took a leave from academia from 2009 to 2012 to serve on Secretary of State Hillary Clinton's Policy Planning Staff (on gender, human rights, and international organizations) and on the National Security Staff as director for human rights in the Obama administration.
+Catherine Powell is an adjunct senior fellow in the Women and Foreign Policy program at the Council on Foreign Relations.
+She is also on the American Journal of International Law board of editors, is a visiting professor at Columbia Law School (fall 2016), and is on the full time faculty at Fordham Law School, where she teaches international law, human rights, constitutional law, and comparative constitutional law.
+She took a leave from academia from 2009 to 2012 to serve on Secretary of State Hillary Clinton's Policy Planning Staff (on gender, human rights, and international organizations) and on the White House National Security Council staff as director for human rights in the Obama administration.
 After a stint as a full time visiting professor at Georgetown University School of Law from 2012 to 2013, she returned to the Fordham.

-She is a graduate of Yale College and Yale Law School, where she was an editor on the Yale Law Journal, and obtained a masters degree in public affairs from the Woodrow Wilson School of Public and International Affairs at Princeton University.
+She is a graduate of Yale College and Yale Law School, where she was an editor on the Yale Law Journal, and obtained a master’s degree in public affairs from the Woodrow Wilson School of Public and International Affairs at Princeton University.
 After her graduate work, she was a post-graduate Ford Fellow in Teaching International Law at Harvard Law School and then clerked for Judge Leonard B. Sand on the U.S. District Court of the Southern District of New York.

-She was founding director of both the Human Rights Institute and the Human Rights Clinic at Columbia Law School, where she was a clinical professor from 1998 to 2002, and was a visiting scholar at the Hebrew University Faculty of Law in Jerusalem, Israel from 2002 to 2003.
+She was founding director of both the Human Rights Institute and the Human Rights Clinic at Columbia Law School, where she was a clinical professor from 1998 to 2002, and was a visiting scholar at the Hebrew University Faculty of Law in Jerusalem, Israel, from 2002 to 2003.
 In addition to previously serving on the Human Rights Watch board, she has been a consultant on national security and human rights matters for Center for American Progress and American Constitution Society.
-Her recent publications include Libya: A Multilateral Constitutional Moment?
-(American Journal of International Law, 2012) and A Missed Opportunity to Lead by Example (New York Times, "Room for Debate on Have Treaties Gone Out of Style?," 2012).
+Her recent publications include “Reflections on Zivotofsky v.
+Kerry: Presidential Signing Statements and Dialogic Constitutionalism,” American Journal of International Law Unbound (2015); Gender Indicators as Global Governance: Not Your Father's World Bank, chapter in Big Data, Big Challenges in Evidenced-Based Policy Making (Kumar Jayasuriya ed., 2015) (West Academic Press, Publisher), to be reprinted in seventeen Georgetown Journal of Gender and the Law (forthcoming 2016); “Libya: A Multilateral Constitutional Moment?”
+American Journal of International Law (2012); and “A Missed Opportunity to Lead by Example,” New York Times, "Room for Debate on Have Treaties Gone Out of Style?," 2012.
 She is currently writing on gender, development, and national security matters.